Developing a Cloud Function

 📘

-If you are using WSL on Windows, make sure to install Python 3.10 or higher on the WSL.
+If you are using WSL on Windows, make sure to install Python 3.10 or higher on it.
 You can find out how to do so in the Installing Python3 in WSL section.

 • Code editor – it is recommended to use one that understands Python, such as Microsoft Visual Studio Code or JetBrains PyCharm Community.